Richard von Weizsäcker: Childhood, school and family

-Second World War
+World War II

-After the outbreak of the Second World War, Weizsäcker joined the Wehrmacht, ultimately rising to the rank of captain in the reserves.
+After the outbreak of World War II, Weizsäcker joined the Wehrmacht, ultimately rising to the rank of captain in the reserves.
 He joined his brother Heinrich's regiment, the Infantry Regiment 9 Potsdam.
 He crossed over the border to Poland with his regiment on the very first day of the war.
 His brother Heinrich was killed about a hundred meters away from him on the second day.
-Weizsäcker watched over his brother's body through the night, until he was able to bury him the next morning.
+Weizsäcker watched over his brother's body through the night until he was able to bury him the next morning.
 His regiment, consisting in a large part of noble and conservative Prussians, played a significant part in the 20 July plot, with no fewer than nineteen of its officers involved in the conspiracy against Hitler.
 Weizsäcker himself helped his friend Axel von dem Bussche in an attempt to kill Hitler at a uniform inspection in December 1943, providing Bussche with travel papers to Berlin.
 The attempt had to be called off when the uniforms were destroyed by an air raid.
 Upon meeting Bussche in June 1944, Weizsäcker was also informed of the imminent plans for 20 July and assured him of his support, but the plan ultimately failed.
 Weizsäcker later described the last nine months of the war as "agony".
 He was wounded in East Prussia in 1945 and was transported home to Stuttgart, to see out the end of the war on a family farm at Lake Constance.